jitsi-contrib/jigate/README.md

 # Jigate services

+Jigate is a SIP gateway for Jigasi based on FreeSWITCH.

 [![jigate services](jigate.drawio.svg)](jigate.drawio.svg)

 ## Jigate

 The [jigate](jigate) directory contains the configuration and Docker file of a FreeSWITCH service which serves as a SIP gateway for [jigasi].
-It can register to a SIP gateway service or allows a user or gateway to register.
+It can register to a SIP gateway service or allow a user or gateway to register.
 It receives calls for [jitsi meet] and is controlled by the [jigatecon](#jigatecon) esl service.

 ## Jigatecon

 The jigatecon service controls the behavior of the [jigate](#jigate) FreeSWITCH instance.
-SIP participants can control their mute and raised hand status.
+SIP participants can toggle their mute and raised hand status.

 The service uses [node-esl] and is written in **TypeScript**.
 It is based on the following tutorials: